Vocabulary

 Nominalization — Changing Word Forms

 Nominalization is the process of converting other word forms (verbs, adjectives) into nouns.
 It is a key feature of formal and academic writing in English.
 "We decided to expand." → "The decision to expand was made."
-Recognising and using nominalization makes writing sound more professional.
+Recognizing and using nominalization makes writing sound more professional.

 Converting Verbs to Nouns